top of page

 No unofficial derivatives, adaptive reinterpretations, or structural expansions are recognized as part of the EOA Canon.

+Theoretical axes, interpretive correspondences, or cross-layer associations do not authorize informal restructuring of the declared Canon.
 Revisions, when formally declared, shall be issued exclusively as explicitly designated Second Editions or canonically registered volumes.

 This Canon is maintained as an independent academic initiative and is publicly accessible exclusively through formally registered publications.